20 February, 2024

 So, will travel insurance cover me?

 Sometimes.
-If you haven't worn a helmet, or do not have a current Australian motorcycle license (or one valid for the country you are travelling in), allowing you to drive the same cc powered bike, then you have a problem!
+If you haven't worn a helmet, or do not have a current Australian motorcycle licence (or one valid for the country you are travelling in), allowing you to drive the same cc powered bike, then you have a problem!
 Please don’t get angry with your travel insurer when they don’t pay your rather large hospital bill if you haven't followed these common-sense rules.
 No travel insurance provider on planet earth is obliged to cover you for such events.

 The same goes if you’re a passenger travelling on a motorcycle, moped, scooter or any other two-wheeled ride that is in the control of a person who does not hold a current motorcycle licence valid for the country you're in.